broadinstitute/martha/README.md

 - `timeCreated`: The time of creation for the data found at `gsUri`
 - `timeUpdated`: The time of last update for the data found at `gsUri`
 - `googleServiceAccount`: An optional service account that should be used to access the `gsUri`
+- `bondProvider`: An optional Bond provider that may be used to retrieve credentials to access the `gsUri`.

 The body of the request JSON object may also contain a key named `fields` with a value of an array of strings.
 The response will only contain the fields listed in the array.
 The array should only contain field names from the above